gboenn/onset_detection/README.md

 > frequency_tones.wav

-synthesized tones of the strongest peaks in the aaudio spectrum at the onset time
+synthesized tones of the strongest peaks in the audio spectrum at the time of onset

 > frequency_tones.mid

-same as frequency_tones.wav but as a MIDI file
+same as frequency_tones.wav with MIDI notes for each spectral peak